Oussamaosman02/php-tuto-old/src/pages/index.md

 } elseif (condition2) {
     // code to be executed if condition2 is true
 } else {
-    // if none of the above conditions are true, this code will be executed }
+    // if none of the above conditions are
+    //true, this code will be executed
+}
 ```